Today is March 12, 2023 and it’s a magical evening.

 Imagine the following workflow

 At the moment of writing, I’m thinking whether I should start building this app.
-But in any case, all those tools are available.
+But in any case, all of those tools are available.
 They’re going to become so powerful, that I can already see a new generation of speaking tools coming up that will help us reflect, learn, and maybe even stay sane and healthy.

 I’m clearly on the – it’s going to be a great time to be alive – side of things.